-Demonstrate independent and accurate data collection in the project, including selection of appropriate numerical, statistical, bioinformatic and computational methods for analysis. (initiative, sense making)
+Demonstrate independent and accurate data collection in the project, including selection of appropriate numerical, statistical, bioinformatic and computational methods for analysis.

-Present and evaluate data effectively, interpret findings, make and test hypotheses, make decisions, and consider further lines of investigation with a thorough understanding of the context within the field. (communicating, sense making, focussing)
+Present and evaluate data effectively, interpret findings, make, and test hypotheses, make decisions, and consider further lines of investigation with a thorough understanding of the context within the field.

-Evaluate the evidence base for scientific claims in the primary literature by commenting on the adequacy of the methods, data and interpretation. (critical thinking, sense making)
+Evaluate the evidence base for scientific claims in the primary literature by commenting on the adequacy of the methods, data, and interpretation.